Rays vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 75.4% of the games this season when they were the moneyline favorite (43-14).
+- The Rays have won 74.1% of the games this season when they were favored on the moneyline (43-15).

-- In games it has played as moneyline favorites with odds of -115 or shorter, Tampa Bay has a 43-14 record (winning 75.4% of its games).
+- When playing as moneyline favorites with odds of -190 or shorter, Tampa Bay has a 15-2 record (winning 88.2% of its games).

-- Based on this contest's moneyline, the Rays have an implied win probability of 53.5%.
+- The implied moneyline probablility in this matchup gives the Rays a 65.5% chance to win.

-- Tampa Bay has played in 66 games with an over/under set, and have combined with its opponents to go over the total 36 times (36-26-4).
+- Tampa Bay has combined with opponents to go over the total 37 times this season for a 37-26-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!